HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 | `wasPassword` | Sets the password of the `wasUser` to this value. |
 | `wpsUser` | Creates a user with this name if it does not exist already.
 Then makes that user a HCL Digital Experience administrator. |
 | `wpsPassword` | Sets the password of the `wpsUser` to this value. |

-!!! important
-    If the Websphere primary admin user was, at any time, changed manually and not through the helm values, the values for `wasUser` and `wasPassword` or the credentials in the custom secret must be set to the current credentials once and a `helm upgrade` with those values must be executed.
-Afterwards, the helm values can be used to change the credentials.

-!!! important
-    Do not change the admin credentials during the update of the DX deployment to a later version.
-Always set the current credentials in the `custom-values.yaml` before upgrading.

-## LDAP

-If a [LDAP is configured](./optional_configure_apps.md#supported-ldap-configuration) in the helm values under `configuration.core.ldap`, the core security credentials need to be manually set to the credentials of the administrator user(s) from LDAP and kept up to date manually in the helm chart if the users are changed in the LDAP.
-The credentials are used in several startup and configuration scripts.
-Changes in the helm values will not cause any changes to the LDAP users.

-Please refer to the [Updating user ID and passwords](../../../../../manage/security/people/authentication/updating_userid_pwd/index.md) topic for additional information on how to manually change credentials.

 ### Core security credentials